BarbyKelly/tic-tac-toe/README.md

 ### Fixed Bugs

 * Even when computer or player won, the game continued.
-The developer fixed it by adding exit() where appropriate
+The developer fixed it by adding exit() where appropriate, student Towbie suggested exit() instead of break.
-* When player enters a number that has been already used, message pops up "Please try a different space!", and then computer takes a turn instead of the player, player misses their turn.
+* When player entered a number that had been already used, message popped up "Please try a different space!", and then computer took a turn instead of the player, player missed their turn.
+Mentor Lauren-Nicole Popich noticed this bug.
 Tutor John helped to fix this issue by adding the break and fixing indentation
-* Player is able to insert other characters, not just numbers between 1-9.
-Inserting a letter breaks the game.
+* Player was able to insert other characters, not just numbers between 1-9.
+Inserting a letter broke the game.
 Tutor Roman helped to fix this issue by suggesting to edit playerInput with try and except ValueError

 ![Computer wins!](documentation/computerwins.png)

 ### Known Bugs

-*
+None at the moment, when deploying this verion of Tic Tac Toe

 ![Known Bug](documentation/knownbug.png)